California Native Plant Care Section

 -

-Benefits: Retains soil moisture, suppresses weeds, and improves soil health.
+Benefits - Retains soil moisture, suppresses weeds, and improves soil health.

 Plant Communities